How to Move Past your Last Dance Partner

-Remember: it’s okay to feel overwhelmed with all kinds of emotions at first, but eventually, you have to move on, and think of the years you were dancing as a couple as important lessons that turn you in a stronger and motivated dancer.
+Remember: it’s okay to feel overwhelmed with all kinds of emotions at first.
+Eventually, you have to move on.
+Think of the years you were dancing as a couple as important lessons that turn you in a stronger and motivated dancer.
 After all, the person you had been dancing with all this time is also trying to live their life the best they can.

 How did you deal with a dance partnership break-up?
 Let us know what was the hardest part to you and how you moved on.